A Complete Guide to Freight Claims

 Just the Basics: Freight Claims and Claim Exceptions

-• Acts of Public Authority: Unpreventable government actions such as embargoes or recalls.
+• Acts of Public Authority: Government actions such as embargoes or recalls.

-• Acts of Default of Shipper: Demonstrable shipper negligence in regard to packaging, loading and securing goods.
+• Acts of Default of Shipper: Shipper negligence related to packaging, loading, or securing freight.

-• Acts of War: Damage incurred by hostile forces, including terror attacks.
-Does not include organized crime.
+• Acts of War: Damage caused by hostile or military activity.

 Common Claim Types

-Freight claims and liability exceptions are evaluated on a case-by-case basis to determine whether any loss or damage was genuinely unpreventable or the result of carrier negligence — carriers aren’t keen on refunding shippers for delivery failures beyond their control.
-Shippers hoping to recoup their losses through a valid freight claim must provide evidence (and meticulous documentation) for at least one of the following:
+Freight claims and liability exceptions are evaluated on a case-by-case basis to determine whether loss or damage was unavoidable or the result of carrier negligence.
+Shippers seeking compensation must provide documentation supporting one of the following claim types:

-• Shortage: Goods delivered in an incomplete state (items listed on the BoL missing from the shipment).
+• Shortage: Items listed on the Bill of Lading are missing from the shipment.

-• Concealed Damage or Shortage: Previously undetected product damage or shortage discovered after the Proof of Delivery (POD) is signed.
+• Concealed Damage or Shortage: Damage or missing items discovered after delivery once the shipment is unpacked.

 Freight Insurance vs. Liability Limits

-Carrier liability limits are determined by a shipment’s commodity classification, dimensions, condition and packaging.
-Notably, a liability limit is not the same as insurance, is not based on the cargo’s precise value and in many cases will not cover the freight’s full value.
+Carrier liability limits are determined by a shipment’s commodity classification, dimensions, condition, and packaging.
+These limits cap a carrier’s maximum financial responsibility for a shipment and are not based on the cargo’s full value.

-*Remember, shippers can’t profit from freight claims; freight purchased at wholesale prices won’t be reimbursed at retail value.
-That’s called insurance fraud.
+*Shippers cannot profit from freight claims; freight purchased at wholesale prices cannot be reimbursed at retail value.

 How to File a Freight Claim

-Proof of Delivery (POD) functions as a detailed receipt for delivered cargo; it lists the number and condition of all items delivered and (when signed) represents the closure of a shipper and carrier agreement.
+Proof of Delivery (POD) functions as a detailed receipt for delivered cargo.
+It records the number and condition of all items delivered and, once signed, confirms the shipment was received.

-If damage is immediately apparent, the POD can be signed “for damage” upon reception of faulty goods, noting clearly which pieces of cargo arrived in a damaged state (or failed to arrive at all) and supplying photographic evidence of any discrepancies between the load and the Bill of Lading.
+If damage is immediately apparent, the POD can be signed “for damage,” clearly noting which pieces of freight arrived damaged (or failed to arrive at all) and supplying photographic evidence of discrepancies between the shipment and the Bill of Lading.

-Otherwise, a signed POD confirms goods have been delivered without incident and the carrier is essentially in the clear — making a concealed damage or shortage claim more difficult to validate after the fact.
+Otherwise, a signed POD confirms the shipment was delivered without incident, making concealed damage or shortage claims significantly harder to validate later.

-Step 3: File a claims form with supporting documentation.
+3. File a claims form with supporting documentation

 While the filing process isn’t entirely standardized, every carrier has a claims form designed to collect basic shipment information.
 Successful claims need supporting evidence to receive validation, which generally includes some combination of the following: